As they say that Rome was not built in a day, thus, it could take a lifetime to explore this city.

 The Spanish steps are a staircase that is constructed using the 138 steps in 3 flights.
 At the very top of these steps, you get the panoramic view of Rome, the prestigious Palazzi, and the Piazza.

-At the foot of the Spanish Steps is one of the richest streets in Italy which lined up with designers shops, restaurants, and cafes.
+At the foot of the Spanish Steps is one of the richest streets in Italy which lined up with designer shops, restaurants, and cafes.

-Almost every square in the city of Rome and the Vatican city, it is adorned with a beautiful fountain.
+Almost every square in the city of Rome and the Vatican city is adorned with a beautiful fountain.
 And like so many other elements of Rome, these fountains are purely works of arts and thus, they attract visitors to this city.